 I attended the opening weekend of Food and Wine this year – be sure to check out my guide to Disneyland’s Food & Wine Festival for lots of insider tips and photos of the amazing food.

 Pixar Play Parade.
 Many Disneyland guests are already familiar with the Pixar Play Parade that has been in Disney’s California Adventure for a few years.
 It has been one of my favorite attractions for toddlers and preschoolers at Disneyland.
-As part of Pixar Fest, it is getting a new home in Disneyland park.
+As part of Pixar Fest, it gets a new home in Disneyland park.

 Paint the Night Parade.
-The stunning nighttime parade with 1.5 million LED lights will be back in April as well, this time across the esplanade in Disney California Adventure park.
+The stunning nighttime parade with 1.5 million LED lights is be back in April as well, this time across the esplanade in Disney California Adventure park.
 Paint the Night features Pixar Favorites from Cars, Monsters, Inc. and Toy Story as well as memorable music.
 It’s probably my personal favorite Disney parade or show – ever!

 Not to be confused with Pixar Fest, Pixar Pier is a re-imagined land opening in Disney California Adventure two months later — on June 23.
 Previously known as Paradise Pier, this land is the area behind the lagoon where Mickey’s Fun Wheel and California Screamin’ were located.